mckaymaclab/MacLabWbesite/documentation/styling.md

 2. Make right click in the file you are working with and click in the option "open with live server"

 # Icons
-All the Icons for this web site were integrated from the library FontAwesome.
-Please visit https://fontawesome.com/ for more information about this lirbary.
+All the Icons for this web site are SVG from the website https://iconify.design/ For more information about this please watch the video tutorial about how to use Iconify

-FontAwesome account

-Email: mckaymaclab@byui.edu
-Password: Maclabcode140a

-The Font Awesome Kit connection link
-<script src="https://kit.fontawesome.com/74dc4d0f8d.js" crossorigin="anonymous"></script>